ashishpatill/Vapordemo/README.md

 let request = MoviesRequest(category: "action")
 ~~~

-Now when you send a post request, you will receive this request object.
+Now when you send a post request from client (app/browser), you will receive this request object on your server.
 So we will now add code to get the incoming request.
 Process it and then return the MovieResponse object.

 ~~~swift
 app.post("movies") { req -> MoviesResponse in